ABOUT DRONE ARCHAEOLOGY .COM

-- Training professionnal archaeologists and institutions to the use of aerial and digital archeology,
+- Training professional archaeologists and institutions to the use of aerial and digital archaeology

-- Assisting professionnal archaeologists and institutions with data analysis.
+- Assisting professional archaeologists and institutions with data analysis

-Membership includes professional, avocational and student archeologists, anthropologists and explorers, as well as individuals of the general public who are interested in Heritage Preservation and Digital Technologies.
+Membership includes professional, avocational and student archaeologists, anthropologists and explorers, as well as individuals of the general public who are interested in Heritage Preservation and Digital Technologies.

 Our objectives are the following: